 Google My Business is a free business listing that local businesses can use to manage their presence on both Google Search and Google Maps.
-It’s similar to other listings on online business directories, such as Yelp and The Better Business Bureau, but it’s found directly in Google and Google Maps search results, and therefore doesn’t require users to visit a third-party site.
+It’s similar to other listings on online business directories, such as The Better Business Bureau, but it’s found directly in Google and Google Maps search results, and therefore doesn’t require users to visit a third-party site.

 How to optimize Google My Business for lead generation